 Sking in Zakopane

 Lets us get this straight out of the way.
 Skiing in Zakopane is what this town is famous for.
+People flock from nearby cities such as Krakow and beyond.
 There are some great ski runs and places to in Zakopane to ski for all levels of skiers.
 Let’s take a look at some of the best places to ski in Zakopane

 Zakopane ski locations